prnvptl/prnvptl/README.md

 ## 👋 Hello there, welcome!

-I am Pranav and currently located in the Boston Area!
+I am Pranav and currently located in the Boston Area.
+I currently work at Reddit as a software engineer on the Android app.

 I love working on complex problems, puzzles and code.
 I also love traveling, tennis, chess and coffee!\
 I am currently working on Android at FirstUp.\